oracle/terraform-provider-oci/website/docs/r/database_cloud_database_management.html.markdown

 	* `all_connection_strings` - All connection strings to use to connect to the Database.
 	* `cdb_default` - Host name based CDB Connection String.
 	* `cdb_ip_default` - IP based CDB Connection String.
+* `data_guard_group` - Details of Data Guard setup that the given database is part of.
+Also includes information about databases part of this Data Guard group and properties for their Data Guard configuration.
+	* `members` - List of Data Guard members, representing each database that is part of Data Guard.
+		* `apply_lag` - The lag time between updates to the primary database and application of the redo data on the standby database, as computed by the reporting database.
+Example: `1 second`
+		* `apply_rate` - The rate at which redo logs are synced between the associated databases.
+Example: `102.96 MByte/s`
+		* `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database.
+		* `db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB system, Cloud VM cluster or VM cluster.
+		* `is_active_data_guard_enabled` - True if active Data Guard is enabled.
+		* `role` - The role of the reporting database in this Data Guard association.
+		* `transport_lag` - The rate at which redo logs are transported between the associated databases.
+Example: `1 second`
+		* `transport_lag_refresh` - The date and time when last redo transport has been done.
+		* `transport_type` - The redo transport type to use for this Data Guard association.
+Valid values depend on the specified `protectionMode`:
+			* MAXIMUM_AVAILABILITY - SYNC or FASTSYNC
+			* MAXIMUM_PERFORMANCE - ASYNC
+			* MAXIMUM_PROTECTION - SYNC

+			For more information, see [Redo Transport Services](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-redo-transport-services.htm#SBYDB00400) in the Oracle Data Guard documentation.

+			**IMPORTANT** - The only transport type currently supported by the Database service is ASYNC.
+	* `protection_mode` - The protection mode of this Data Guard.
+For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.
 * `database_management_config` - The configuration of the Database Management service.
 	* `management_status` - The status of the Database Management service.
 	* `management_type` - The Database Management type.